 Brownwood is a medium-sized city located in the state of Texas.
 With a population of 18,455 people and eight constituent neighborhoods, Brownwood is the 129th largest community in Texas.

-Brownwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Brownwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brownwood are a mix of both white- and blue-collar jobs.
 Overall, Brownwood is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Brownwood who work in office and administrative support (13.97%), sales jobs (10.69%), and healthcare (9.74%).
+There are especially a lot of people living in Brownwood who work in office and administrative support (11.22%), sales jobs (9.57%), and management occupations (7.94%).

-The per capita income in Brownwood in 2010 was $18,714, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $74,856 for a family of four.
+The per capita income in Brownwood in 2018 was $22,448, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $89,792 for a family of four.
 However, Brownwood contains both very wealthy and poor people as well.

+Brownwood is an extremely ethnically-diverse city.
 The people who call Brownwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brownwood residents report their race to be White, followed by Black or African-American.
 Brownwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.47% of the city’s residents.
-Important ancestries of people in Brownwood include German, Irish, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 28.47% of the city’s residents.
+Important ancestries of people in Brownwood include English, German, Irish, Scots-Irish, and French.

 The most common language spoken in Brownwood is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Polish.